kibinzxc/understanding-the-self-website/README.md

-# BSIT-2C Understanding The Self Website
+# 🌐 BSIT-2C Understanding The Self Website

-In compliance to UNDERSTANDING THE SELF (GNED 08)

-## Co-Authors/Programmers
+This project was developed in compliance with the course **UNDERSTANDING THE SELF (GNED 08)**.
+It presents insights and reflections related to the subject, using a simple and well-structured web design.

+The website features personal content, interactive elements, and modern responsive design using HTML5, CSS3, Bootstrap 5, and JavaScript.

+## 👨‍💻 Co-Authors / Programmers

 - [Kevin Daniel Almirante](https://github.com/pheyth15)
 - [Mark Anthony Basmayor](https://github.com/mrknthny21)
 - [Mike Leanard Cabacaba](https://github.com/mike-CVSU)